Jurgen Klopp awaiting update after Harvey Elliott undergoes ankle surgery

 Liverpool manager Jurgen Klopp is awaiting an update after youngster Harvey Elliott underwent surgery on his dislocated ankle.

-The 18-year-old was carried off on a stretcher during the 3-0 win at Leeds on Sunday with the serious injury and had an operation on Tuesday.
+The 18-year-old was carried off on a stretcher with the serious injury after a challenge by Pascal Struijk during Sunday’s 3-0 win at Leeds, and had an operation on Tuesday.

-“I spoke to him the night after the game and he was in the best possible place at that moment,” said Klopp.
+“The night of the game already he was in the best possible place.
+He took it, accepted already that he would be out for a while and today he is in London and will, as far as I know, have the surgery,” the Reds boss said at lunchtime on Tuesday.

+“That is obviously the next step on the way back.
+We all wait for news after the surgery and that is it.”

 Elliott’s team-mates were clearly disturbed by the seriousness of the injury at the time but they have all rallied round since.